darthpelo/ACConnect/README.md

 ACConnect Client Libraries
 =========================

-I forked [jkichline] (https://github.com/jkichline/ACConnect) repo to use WebDAV library in my project work.
+I forked [jkichline] (https://github.com/jkichline/ACConnect) repo to use WebDAV library in a project work.
 This project is not Open Source, but I will continue to keep up to date this fork whit my changes and bug fixes.